Esri/calcite-app-components/README.md

 ## Pull Requests

-This project has an installed GitHub App to perform status checks on open pull requests.
+This project has an GitHub App installed to automatically perform semantic status checks on open pull requests.

 The [Semantic Pull Request](https://github.com/probot/semantic-pull-requests) status check will ensure your pull requests are semantic before you merge them.